-> Spend the night at High Camp refuge > All climbing equipment necessary included
+> Enjoy the sunrise from the top > Spend the night at High Camp refuge > All climbing equipment necessary included

 Huayna Potosi is Bolivia’s most popular major peak in the Cordillera Real.
 Located at just 32 km from the city of La Paz, Huayna Potosi is known for its ease of access and imposing beauty as well as the fact that it is 88 meters over the magic 6000-meter figure.
 Huayna Potosi can be climbed by beginners with a competent guide and technical equipment.
 Beginners yes, but fit beginners; it’s quite steep toward the end and it’s a tough climb, but well worth the effort!
 Join us in this 2-day trek and conquer this magnificent massif!